nishlumi/transform_ctrl_gizmo/README.md

 Sets the collision layer for the entire gizmo.
 Do not use this layer for other nodes.

+**Child Visual Layer**

+Sets the drawing layer for the entire gizmo.
+This should be a layer that is not used by other nodes.

 **Is Global**

 Switches the operation space between global and local.